psychochemist/Calculation-of-CO2-CH4-fluxes/README.md

 ## Reference
  - Junbin Zhao (2019).
 FluxCalR: a R package for calculating CO2 and CH4 fluxes from static chambers.
 Journal of Open Source Software, 4(43), 1751, https://doi.org/10.21105/joss.01751, [GitHub](https://github.com/junbinzhao/FluxCalR)

-Sometimes after installation of the packages, the script has to be run again to load properly the packages.
-Keep in mind, it takes some time for script to complete the calculations.
-As a result of script the file "fluxes.csv" is created which contains the fluxes in  umol/m2/s and mg/m2/d, along with input data. "fluxes.csv" is uploaded as [result.csv](https://github.com/psychochemist/Calculation-of-CO2-CH4-fluxes/blob/main/result.csv) to avoid confusion.

-## Reference
- - Junbin Zhao (2019).
-FluxCalR: a R package for calculating CO2 and CH4 fluxes from static chambers.
-Journal of Open Source Software, 4(43), 1751, https://doi.org/10.21105/joss.01751, [GitHub](https://github.com/junbinzhao/FluxCalR)